 /var/log/syslogand/var/log/messages. - Hardware: Verify that your network interface card (NIC) is properly installed and functioning.

-- DHCP Server: If you're using DHCP, ensure that the DHCP server is running and properly configured.
+- DHCP Server: If you're using DHCP, see to it that the DHCP server is running and properly configured.

 Best Practices for IP Address Management